 - Always be mindful of your money.
-Once you arrive in Bali, arrange for shuttle services provided by your hotel or villa and go for meter taxis only.
+Once you arrive in Bali, arrange for shuttle services provided by your hotel or villa and only use meter taxis.

 - Ask your hotel to help you book a local driver and guide to avoid overcharging.

 - Learn to negotiate.
-Don’t buy the first souvenir you see and roam around until you compare all the prices, then go negotiate nicely
+Don’t buy the first souvenir you see and roam around until you compare all the prices, then negotiate nicely.

 - Most importantly, keep track of your budget for the entire Bali travel.